WCAG 2.1 – AT Testing Guide

 3.3.6 Error Prevention (All) – Test with a screen reader or voice input software (User is able to review and correct form entries before hitting the submit button)

-AT improves and is upgraded over time.
+AT and browsers improve over time.
 This means it becomes more robust.
-Content must be robust enough that it can be interpreted reliably by a wide variety of users allowing them to choose the technology they use to interact with PC or mobile based websites, online documents, multimedia, and other information formats.
-To make a website’s content robust.
+Content and structure must be robust enough that it can be interpreted reliably by a wide variety of users.
+People should be able to choose their tech to interact with websites, online documents, multimedia, and other information.

 • Provide descriptive metadata.